 This particular assembly is sometimes included with its respective coffee makers, but is also sold as a standalone “starter kit” and includes the handle, base, and 2 cartridge refills.
 The round dial at the top has numbers 1-12 on them with which you can set it to the month you are in so you can keep tabs on when to change the cartridge.
 You can set it to the month in advance that you’d like to be reminded of or to the current month; whichever you prefer.

-I was wondering that myself, but one call to a company representative and I got my answer – NO it is not compatible with the Vue series .
-Sorry to have to report that as I think it’s a shame.
-It appeared that owners of this exceptional brewer made do with bottled water or used a filtering pitcher.
+It it is made to fit with the “old school” Keurig models easily, with a few exceptions.
+The ambiguity here was resolved by one call to a company representative and I got my answer – NO it is not compatible with the Vue series .
+Sorry to have to report that as this exceptional brewer is designed differently.